Rhode Island Lemon Law: Your Complete Legal Guide

 Filing Process

 If the consumer accepts a favorable decision, the manufacturer must comply within 30 days or appeal to Superior Court.
-Appeals require:
+Appeals by the manufacturer require:

-- Petition filed within 30 days of the decision
+- A petition filed within 30 days of the decision

-- Bond equal to the money award plus $2,500 for anticipated attorney fees
+- A bond equal to the money award plus $2,500 for anticipated attorney fees

 Additional Recovery if Manufacturer Appeal Fails